 Storage Consideration:

 Storage Consideration is an essential consideration for any bedroom and a lack of storage can lead to cluttering and it makes the room feel smaller and less inviting.
-There is many storage options available and including built-in closets, under-bed storage, dressers, and freestanding shelving units.
+There are many storage options available including built-in closets, under-bed storage, dressers, and freestanding shelving units.

 Furniture as well as space for moving and walking around the room and a larger master bedroom and it can offer additional features like seating areas and walk-in closets and unsuited bathrooms.